 Common Mistakes made in VMI

-– Sometimes the customer (retailer) applies for new deals /promotions in the shop and supplier finds a sudden spike in demand.
+– Sometimes the customer (retailer) applies for new deals /promotions in the shop and the supplier finds a sudden spike in demand.
 This, as a result, can be a problem on the supplier’s side to manage shipments.

-How to start with Vendor Managed Inventory
+How to start with the Vendor Managed Inventory Model

-The above example is based on small scale production data.
-Imagine distributing 100 product types having more than 1000 count each among 50 retailers and manually comparing and managing excel sheet for each.
-Quite tortuous isn’t it?
+The above example is based on small-scale production data.
+Imagine distributing 100 product categories of a larger quantity that are distributed among 50 retailers and manually comparing and managing excel sheets for each.
+Quite time-consuming isn’t it?

 EasyEcom provides an omnichannel workflow experience for brands involved in manufacturing / retailing / eCommerce business across the globe.
-A few of the key features involve,

 - Inventory Management for major marketplaces (Amazon/eBay/Etsy/Walmart)